We see children, adolescents and adults of all ages.

 Richmond, Va.
 23229

 Our office is on the third floor of the “Tuckahoe Building.”
 This location is across the street from Ridge Elementary and Tuckahoe Middle Schools.
+Please see our Location page for a map and interior photos.

 Yes, we have 2 psychiatric providers that offer medication evaluations and follow-up for our psychotherapy clients.
 In order to see a psychiatric provider at Summit, a client must be working with one of our therapists.
 This ensures we can all collaborate for your best care.
+For more information, please see our Psychiatry Services page.

 The main differences between the two are “what is the purpose” and “what do you want to do with the information?”